-Because they are part of the Proposed Action and represent new sensitive receptors themselves, a separate evaluation was conducted for the proposed Memorial area and park and open spaces.
+Because they are part of the Proposed Action and represent new sensitive receptors themselves, a separate evaluation was conducted for the proposed Memorial, parks and open spaces, museum, and performing arts center.
 As mentioned earlier, the Project Site experienced high noise levels, prior to September 11, 2001, which are considered to be typical for an urban environment.
 All measured noise levels during peak hours exceeded 65 dBA (see section 15.2).
 Because the area at and adjacent to the Project Site would continue to be part of one of the largest central business districts in the United States, high noise levels would be expected with or without the Proposed Action in the future.

-Noise levels at outdoor street-level areas of the proposed Memorial in 2009 would be approximately 66 dBA (see Table 15-9) and change by 2 dBA from those without the Proposed Action.
-The noise levels at-grade at Wedge of Light Plaza (Site 14), Liberty Park (Site 7), and within the Memorial (Site 23 and 24) would range between high 60s and mid-70s in 2009.
+Noise levels at outdoor below-grade areas of the proposed Memorial in 2009 would be approximately 68 dBA (see Table 15-9) and not change from those Without the Proposed Action.
+The noise levels at-grade at Heroes Park, Wedge of Light Plaza, museum, and outdoor part of the Memorial would range between high 60s and mid-70s in 2009.